Dockweiler State Beach to Manhattan Beach

 Photo 1 – Sitting on top of a hill were these colorful, re-purposed buoys.
 Photo 2 – I believe this building is a youth center.
 The roof lines are unique.

 Photo 1 – Dept. of Water and Power Plant.
 These smokestacks (steamstacks?) gave me a real hankering for candy corn.
 Photo 2 – Near The DWP plant is this massive “Bionic Bug” sculpture.
 Not sure what it is, actually.
+A crane?

 A Chevron tanker was parked offshore.
 Check out the orange mini-sub, ready to launch into action.